Johnson County

 Election Worker Training (PPT)

 May 7, 2022 General and Special Elections.
-Detailed Powerpoint presentation of training materials for election judges and election clerks.
+Detailed PowerPoint presentation of training materials for election judges and election clerks.
 The first part covers training for clerks and the latter part goes into specific details about the election judge role and the additional information they need to know.

 Early Voting Ballot Board (PDF)